 Charitable casinos were created in 1977 by the state legislature.
 These operations were exempted from state gambling laws.

 Charitable games of chance are legal under New Hampshire Revised Statute 287-D:4.
 The table game bet limit was raised to $10 in 2018.
-It started as $1, moving to $2 in 1998 and $4 in 2008.
-Poker followed the table game bet limit until 2015 when that was dropped.
+It started at $1, moving to $2 in 1998 and $4 in 2008.
+Poker followed the table game bet limit until 2015, when that was dropped.
 It was replaced by a $150 buy-in cap.